-My husband and I currently live in Walnut Creek, CA but I was raised and went to school in Southern California.
+My husband and I currently live in Alameda, CA but I was raised and went to school in Southern California.
 I have a degree in Communications from Loyola Marymount University.
 Congressional Dish is my full time job.

 I have no affiliation with anyone with power in Washington D.C., any political party, or any political organization.
 I was a registered Republican in 2000 (before I knew anything about politics), a registered Independent in 2004 (before I knew that was a political party), and I’m now registered as “unenrolled”.

 In December of 2010, I saw Tom Cole (R-OK) on C-SPAN successfully attach an amendment protecting secret campaign contributions into a government funding bill; that’s when I started reading the Congressional Record.
 After reading the bills, I realized that there is a lot of important news inside of them that is going uncovered.
 A year later, after teaching myself how to create a website and a podcast, Congressional Dish was born.